 - The cost of any repairs to or replacement of dentures, dental appliances, crowns or precious metals.

 GADGET DEVICE COVER

-One claim per policy period up to a maximum of £500 (inclusive of the excess).
-Excess of £50.
-We will cover The Insured Persons device, up to the Cover Limit, for the lesser of the repair or Replacement Cost of your Device where it is damaged as the result of an Accident and your bicycle is damaged and/or the Insured Person needs medical treatment.
+If during the Operative Time within the Period of Insurance, the Insured Person’s Gadget Device is damaged, We will pay one (1) claim per policy period up to a maximum of £500 for the lesser of the repair or Replacement Cost of the Insured Person’s Gadget Device where it is damaged as the result of an Accident where the Insured Person’s bicycle is damaged and/or the Insured Person needs medical treatment.

-- In the event of a claim the Insured Person must provide us with a copy of your proof of purchase of the Device.
+In the event of a claim, the Insured Person must provide Us with a copy of their proof of purchase of the Device.